In this lesson, we give

 A circles is a shape consisting of those points in a plane which are at a constant distance, called the radius, from a fixed point, called the center.

-How to find the area of a circle given the radius?
+How to find the area of a circle given the radius or diameter?

-A sector ia the portion of circle that is enclosed by two radii and an arc.
-The following video shows how to calculate the area of a sector in degrees.
+A sector is the portion of circle that is enclosed by two radii and an arc.

 An ellipse is a curved line forming a closed loop, where the sum of the distances from two points (foci) to every point on the line is constant.
 It looks like a circle that has bee squashed into an oval.